I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 But all of these Romney donors are being slimed on the Obama campaign website.

-And the, of course, the immediate purpose then was to have a negative impact on Obama's, sorry, Romney's campaign to win in 2012, to limit the amount of money, to limit the donors, to frighten other donors away.
+And of course, the immediate purpose then was to have a negative impact on Obama's, sorry, Romney's campaign to win in 2012, to limit the amount of money, to limit the donors, to frighten other donors away.

 I mean, if Romney donors are being audited before the election, then the objective is to make sure Romney has fewer and fewer people willing to donate to him because they're afraid of the IRS, which makes total sense.

-Greetings and welcome back, Rush Limbaugh and the EIR EIB network at 800-282-2882.
+Greetings and welcome back, Rush Lynn Baugh and the EIB network at 800-282-2882.

-I mean, we literally do have folks.
+I mean, we literally do have, folks, banana republic-type government going on here.

 None of what is publicly seen from this administration is toward governing.